 Van de Ven and Ferry (1980) suggested that organisational units that undertake work at high levels of difficulty and variability adopt what they termed a developmental group mode.
-Table 2 presents the hypothesised patterns of their three design modes in complex organisations.
+Table 1 presents the hypothesised patterns of their three design modes in complex organisations.
 A developmental group mode is aimed at creating a programme for handling tasks, problems or issues that have not been encountered before, and/or are sufficiently difficult or complex, which require further work for solutions.
-It is also suggested that a developmental programme consists of (1) general goals or ends to be achieved in a specified amount of time, leaving unspecified the precise means to achieve them, and (2) a set of norms and expectations regarding the nature of behaviour and interactions among group members.
-The characteristics mentioned above seem to fit in with the organisation's mission very well.
-One of the major roles of the organisation is to be part of the project team in a construction project, including being able to react to unforeseeable events which occur during the project, whether these events have natural or man-made causes.
-It is also common not to have the project thoroughly strategically planned and specified at the outset, particularly when dealing with complex "multiclients", as often happens with this government department.
-Based on the facts and characteristics described above, a developmental group mode is seen as being the most appropriate design mode for the organisation.
+It is also suggested that a developmental programme consists of:

+- (1) general goals or ends to be achieved in a specified amount of time, leaving unspecified the precise means to achieve them - (2) a set of norms and expectations regarding the nature of behaviour and interactions among group members.

-Systematized Impersonal Mode Discretionary Personal Mode Developmental Group Mode ulty & Variability of Tasks, lems, Issues Encountered by ystem- Low Medium High Salie Subs nt Dimensions of Managerial ystem 1.
+Systematized Impersonal Mode Discretionary Personal Mode Developmental Group Mode Difficulty & Variability of Tasks, Problems, Issues Encountered by subsystem - Low Medium High Salier nt Dimensions of Managerial Subsystem 1.
 Organizational Referent Central information systems Hierarchy & staff Coordination committees 2.
 Coordination and Control by: Rules, plans, schedules Exceptions to hierarchy Mutual group adjustments 3.
-Resource & Information Flows among Organizational Levels, Units, & Positions: a.
+Resource & Information Flows among Organizational Levels, Units, & • Positions: D:00 a.
 Direction Diffuse Vertical Horizontal b.
 Amount High Medium Low c.
 Standardization & Codification High Medium Low 4.
 Perceived Interdependence among Components Low Medium High 5.
-Frequency of conflict among Components Low Medium High
+Frequency of conflict among Components Low Medium High in a construction project, including being able to react to unforeseeable events which occur during the project, whether these events have natural or man-made causes.
+It is also common not to have the project thoroughly strategically planned and specified at the outset, particularly when dealing with complex "multi-clients", as often happens with this public sector organisation.
+Based on the facts and characteristics described above, a developmental group mode is seen as being the most appropriate design mode for the organisation.

-Table 2Hypothesised Patterns of Systematized, Discretionary and Developmental Modes in Complex Organisations (extracted from Van de Ven and Ferry, 1980, p.
+Table 1 Hypothesised Patterns of Systematized, Discretionary and Developmental Modes in Complex Organisations (extracted from Van de Ven and Ferry, 1980, p.
 368-369)